oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 $ kubectl label namespace domain1 istio-injection=enabled
 ```

-Currently, the experimental Istio support is provided only for domains stored on
-persistent volumes.
 To enable the support for a domain, you need to add the
-`experimental` section to your domain custom resource YAML file as shown in the
+`configuration` section to your domain custom resource YAML file as shown in the
 example below.

 This *must* be done in the inputs file before running the `create-domain.sh` script